December 1, 2022

 The recommended practice is to allow automatic updates to the browser when a new version of the browser is available.
 This ensures that your device (desktop or laptop computer or tablet) is protected with the latest security update.
 Here's an example of Google Chrome Automatic Updates.

 I am an authorized user and have trouble logging into the Enclave Platform.
 What should I do?

 At your first login, make sure to complete all steps outlined in HOW TO: Get Started With The Enclave Platform.

 - Ensure that you have the Mass General Brigham (MGB) credentials (username and password) before trying to connect to the Enclave platform.

 - Ensure that you have established a MGB VPN connection.
-Review the ServiceNow article on HOWTO: Connect to VPN (KB0023967).
+Review the ServiceNow article on HOWTO: Install and Connect to VPN (KB0023967).

 - Ensure that you have sufficient disk space to install the VMware Horizon VDI software (for example: The file size of the 2013 version of VMware Horizon Client for macOS is 54.65 MB and 238.57 MB for Windows).

 - Use the recommended operating systems (Windows, MacOS or Linux) and supported browsers (preferably Google Chrome).

 - Clear your browser’s cache before your next login attempt.